 I had a very amazing opportunity.
 Very, very amazing.

 With the teacher, you don’t ask the teacher what to do.
 That’s what a child does.
-What you do is you say, “I think to do this.
+What you do is say, “I think to do this.
 Do you have any objections?”
-And then if there’s some objection to it, the teacher will tell you that.
-The whole point is to train the student to become a Buddha.
-Stand on their own two feet.
+Then, if there’s some objection to it, the teacher will tell you that.
+The whole point is to train the student to become a Buddha, to stand on their own two feet.